 A toilet is available in numerous styles, shapes and colours.
-There are likewise a handful of important design elements to address well in advance in order to make certain that you have chosen the correct unit for your requirements.
-Let us take a look at these variables in a bit more detail so that you can approach the buying process with insight and clarity.
+There are likewise a handful of important design elements to address to make certain that you have chosen the correct one for your requirements.
+Let us look at these variables in a bit more detail so that you can approach the buying process with insight and clarity.

-Take Cost Into Account
+Take Cost into Account

 In terms of the marble "throne", prices can range from less than £100 pounds to well into the thousands.
 Never base your decision on cost alone, as you will get what you pay for.
-A massively underpriced toilet is likely hinting that something may be flawed in terms of its design or functionality.
-As the average toilet can last 20 years or more if cared for properly, view this item as a very real investment.
+A massively under-priced toilet is likely hinting that something may be flawed in terms of its design or functionality.
+As the average toilet can last 20 years or more if cared properly, view this item as a very real investment.

 Choosing Low-Flow Models

-Older toilets required up to 13.6 litres of water to flush the bowl contents completely.
+Older toilets require up to 13.6 litres of water to flush the bowl contents completely.
 However, these were not environmentally friendly, with water bills adding up massively over time.
 Always look for a low-flow toilet.
 This design is defined as requiring only 6 litres to perform the same task.
 It should also be mentioned that low-flow mechanisms will place less wear and tear on moving parts; an obvious concern in regards to longevity.

-Your Toilet Buying Guide: What Types are on the Market?
+What Types are on the Market?

 While every toilet is intended to cater to the same task, you might be surprised to learn that there are no fewer than three unique categories to choose from.
 These are: